Negotiating the Structure of Your Deal: The Key Legal Points to Know When Selling a NJ Business

 - Evaluate what kinds of consents and approvals are needed from any owners of the business, third parties and others.

-- Determine whether or not a business/real estate lease and other contracts can be readily transferred/assigned to a buyer.
+- Determine whether a business/real estate lease and other contracts can be readily transferred/assigned to a buyer.

 - Identify relevant NJ state and local laws that apply to your sale, such as bulk sales laws.